Tomasdfgh/DeepCapture_Studio/README.md

     After I have loaded up an age detection model that I have built using AutoConvNet, and the model has started inferring data, I can click on display image to see waht the model is seeing as the image that it is passing in to get my age.

 ## Target Audience:
-Deep Capture Studio is ideal for developers, researchers, and enthusiasts looking to experiment with computer vision models in a practical, real-world setting.
-Whether you're exploring image classification or regression, Deep Capture Studio provides a user-friendly platform for seamless integration and immediate results.
+DeepCapture Studio is ideal for developers, researchers, and enthusiasts looking to experiment with computer vision models in a practical, real-world setting.
+Whether you're exploring image classification or regression, DeepCapture Studio provides a user-friendly platform for seamless integration and immediate results.